No ‘bridging loan’ for Portugal: EU

-The warning came after Portuguese business press reported that the country's biggest banks had decided to stop buying government bonds even as Lisbon has to raise fresh funds to pay back nine billion euros ($12.7 billion) of state debt by mid-June.
+The warning came after Portuguese business daily Jornal de Negocios reported that the country’s biggest banks had decided to stop buying government bonds even as Lisbon has to raise fresh funds to pay back nine billion euros ($12.7 billion) of state debt by mid-June.

 However, a spokesman for EU economic and monetary affairs commissioner Olli Rehn told AFP that such a plan would go “above and beyond what was decided by eurozone member states and therefore is not on the table.”

-The latest hammer blows from the credit rating agencies followed the decision by the Portuguese parliament last month to reject the government's latest austerity package -- forcing Socrates' resignation.
+The downgrade was just the latest by credit rating agencies since the Portuguese parliament last month rejected the government’s latest austerity package — forcing Socrates’ resignation.